Sh3ldonBird/azure-terraform-cloud-adoption-framework/README.md

         - Sandbox Management Group

 # Projects to showcase
-The following is to highlight a connectivity between the USWEST VNet Connectivity hub and a corporate site within the USWest region.
-There are some resiliencies in place already for separate regions.
+- Build-out, connectivity, & day to day activities between USWEST VNet Connectivity hub and a corporate site within the USWest region.

-## Build-out, connectivity, & day to day activities between...
+- Build-out, connectivity, & day to day activities with the USWest MS Sentinel Instance.
+- Azure Function load-out for pulling in specific logs via data connectors into MS Sentinel.

 Each deployment will be done via Terraform.
 Eventually logging of states and a CI/CD platform is to be implmented.
+## USWEST VNet Connectivity hub and USWest corporate site

 ### USWest Connectivity Hub